UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{Models}

 Three representative categories of neural architectures are considered for evaluation.
-The CNN models include ResNet \cite{DBLP:conf/cvpr/HeZRS16}, MobileNetv2 \cite{DBLP:conf/cvpr/SandlerHZZC18}, and ConvNeXt \cite{DBLP:conf/cvpr/0003MWFDX22}.
-The transformer-based models cover ViT \cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, DeiT \cite{DBLP:conf/icml/TouvronCDMSJ21}, and Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21}.
-In addition, two lightweight variants, Swin-Pico and Swin-Nano, follow the same hierarchical design but employ reduced embedding dimensions and depths for greater compactness\cite{DBLP:conf/nips/HaoG0TH0X23}.
-The MLP-based models include MLP-Mixer \cite{DBLP:conf/nips/TolstikhinHKBZU21} and ResMLP \cite{DBLP:journals/pami/TouvronBCCEGIJSVJ23}, which rely entirely on multi-layer perceptrons without convolution or attention mechanisms.
-To enable consistent comparison across architectures of different depths, all models are uniformly divided into four stages for intermediate feature alignment.
-This stage-wise decomposition establishes a common structural granularity, facilitating effective feature-level distillation across heterogeneous networks and ensuring a comprehensive coverage of mainstream architectures.
+CNNs include ResNet \cite{DBLP:conf/cvpr/HeZRS16}, MobileNetV2 \cite{DBLP:conf/cvpr/SandlerHZZC18}, and ConvNeXt \cite{DBLP:conf/cvpr/0003MWFDX22}.
+Transformer-based models cover ViT \cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, DeiT \cite{DBLP:conf/icml/TouvronCDMSJ21}, Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21}, and its lightweight variants Swin-Pico and Swin-Nano \cite{DBLP:conf/nips/HaoG0TH0X23}.
+MLP-based models include MLP-Mixer \cite{DBLP:conf/nips/TolstikhinHKBZU21} and ResMLP \cite{DBLP:journals/pami/TouvronBCCEGIJSVJ23}.
+To enable consistent comparison across architectures, all models are uniformly divided into four stages for intermediate feature alignment, establishing a common structural granularity for heterogeneous distillation.